 Now that the Oscars are in the rearview (yay, Parasite), we can return our attention to our regularly scheduled programming: ultra-violent international genre cinema.
-To that end, here is the trailer for South Korean director Park Hoon-jung’s The Witcher: Subversion.
+To that end, here is the trailer for South Korean director Park Hoon-jung’s The Witch: Subversion.
 (Or The Witch: Part 1—The Subversion if you prefer.)

 Are you in?
 Yeah, we’re in, too.
 Come on, this The Witch: Subversion trailer looks violent and fast-paced, full of action, fighting, and maybe a touch of science fiction for good measure.
 What more do you want?